SVGator/SDK/README.md

 The next step is appending `secret_key`, but there is an exception for that - obtaining an `access_token` for a Dynamic App ([3.II.](#3ii-obtain-an-access_token-for-a-dynamic-app)).
 That is the single request in which case `secret_key` should not be used for `hash` generation, since it is not yet available to the API client.

 In that case, `secret_key` should be considered an empty string, yet `hash` still needs to be generated.
-In all other cases, the `secret_key` (either recieved from SVGator or returned by dynamic app `token` request) should be appended to the given string.
+In all other cases, the `secret_key` (either received from SVGator or returned by dynamic app `token` request) should be appended to the given string.

 <table>
   <thead>